Mathieu Jonard, Frédéric André, Louis de Wergifosse Université Catholique de Louvain, ELI-e

-The model will be developed at the individual scale according to a process-based approach in order to account for interactions between individuals of different tree species and of different size and to take global change (especially climate change) into account.
-In addition, HETEROFOR should allow us to better understand tree response to water and nutritional stresses.
-The spatial scale considered is the stand (0.5 to 5ha) and the time scale range from a decade to a century.
+HETEROFOR was developped to account for interactions between individuals of different tree species and of different size and to take global change (especially climate change) into account.
+In addition, HETEROFOR allows to better understand tree response to water and nutritional stresses.
+The spatial scale considered is the stand (0.5 to 5ha) and the time scale ranges from a decade to a century.

-At first, it will be used to predict change in tree species composition in pure and mixed stands of oak and beech in the Belgian Ardennes and to analyze how competition between the two tree species will evolve according to different climate and sylvicultural scenarios.
+For example, it is used to predict change in tree species composition in pure and mixed stands of oak and beech in the Belgian Ardennes and to analyze how competition between the two tree species will evolve according to different climate and sylvicultural scenarios.

 For the initialization, HETEROFOR downloads a series of files containing tree species parameters and input data on tree location, dimensions and chemistry, chemical and physical soil properties and open field meteorological conditions (hourly time step).
 These data are used to create trees and soil horizons at the initial step.
 Then, HETEROFOR predicts tree growth at a yearly time step.

 At the end of the initial step and of the next ones (after tree dimensions have been updated), the phenological periods (leaf development, leaf colouring and shedding) are defined for the next step from meteorological data.
 When no meteorological measurements are available, the vegetation period is defined by the user who provides the budburst and the leaf shedding dates.
 Knowing the key phenological dates and the rates of leaf expansion, colouring and falling, the foliage state is predicted at any time during the year, which is used to carry out a simplified or detailed radiation budget with the SAMSARALIGHT library of CAPSIS.